-This article was getting a bit rambley so got split into two.
+This original article got a bit rambley so was split into two.
 Part 2 covers hull forms and rigidity.

 And you can read about glues and repairs here

 Broadly speaking, quality inflatable kayaks are made from two types of material: a woven fabric core coated in rubber or plastic.
-And IKs are fabricated in two ways: either with ‘inner tubes’ which inflate a fabric shell to give it a rigid form – like a bicycle tyre – or the panels of outer hull fabric are glued to make a fully airtight load-carrying monocoque.
-I call this ‘tubeless’ and the benefits of both are outlined below.
+And IKs are fabricated or assembled in two ways: either with ‘inner tubes’ which inflate a fabric shell to give it a rigid form – like a bicycle tyre – or the panels of hull fabric are glued together make a fully airtight load-carrying monocoque.
+I call this ‘tubeless’ and the pros and cons of both are outlined below.